srinivasseshu/learn-kafka/README.md

 - Wait until the last leader is back
     - Means possibly more downtime, but you won't lose the messages that were initially written to the leader before going down.

+What if we shutdown the leader?

+- Controlled shutdown: Controller will transfer the leadership to an ISR
+- Abrupt shutdown: Controller will detect loss of node and elect a new leader from ISR
+    - Abrupt shutdown takes few seconds, and can cause LeaderNotAvailable errors

 # Learning Flume